elastic/kibana/rfcs/text/0014_api_documentation.md

 ### Text with reference links

 Signatures, descriptions and return comments may all contain links to other API declarations.
 This information needs to be serializable into json.
 This serializable type encompasses the information needed to build the DocLink components within these fields.
-The logic of building the DocLink components currently resides inside the elasticdocs system.
+The logic of building the DocLink components currently resides inside the elastic-docs system.
 It's unclear if this will change.

 ```ts
 /**